chaosi-zju/karmada-website/docs/core-concepts/components.md

 1. Cluster Controller: attaches kubernetes clusters to Karmada for managing the lifecycle of the clusters by creating cluster objects.
 2. Policy Controller: watches PropagationPolicy objects.
 When a PropagationPolicy object is added, the controller selects a group of resources matching the resourceSelector and create ResourceBinding with each single resource object.
 3. Binding Controller: watches ResourceBinding objects and create a Work object corresponding to each cluster with a single resource manifest.
 4. Execution Controller: watches Work objects.
 When Work objects are created, the controller will distribute the resources to member clusters.

 ### karmada-scheduler

-This component is responsible for scheduling k8s native API resource objects (including CRD resources) to member clusters, including scheduling strategies and timing.
+This component is responsible for scheduling k8s native API resource objects (including CRD resources) to member clusters.

+Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

 At the same time, it also supports extending scheduling capabilities through plugins.
 For some resource objects that need to calculate the replica ratio, the scheduling plugin will first filter out some clusters, and then make a decision on the number of replicas that the resource object should distribute in each cluster.